hwalsuklee/tensorflow-style-transfer/README.md

 * [Image Style Transfer Using Convolutional Neural Networks](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) : *published version*
 by Leon A. Gatys, Alexander S. Ecker, Matthias Bethge

+The implementation is coincided with the paper both in variable-names and algorithms so that a reader of the paper can understand the code without too much effort.

 ## Usage

 ### Prerequisites